Integrated Nutritional Support for Cushing’s Horses

 At the age of 28, her Cushing’s changed and she started losing weight.
 I stopped the kelp.
 The vet wanted me to put her on Prascend (pergolide), which I gamely tried, but the pony once again lost her appetite and acted lethargic and unhappy.
 I took her off the Prascend, and began managing her with some Ayurvedic herbs: organic Indian gooseberry, holy basil, and chaste tree berry, plus extra magnesium and higher-fat foods like coconut meal, hemp and camelina oils and chia seeds.
 She put on weight and muscle and lived another three healthy years until her heart gave out at age 31.

 Not all metabolic horses can manage and thrive without medications.
 Some can, some can’t.
 Some insulin resistant horses do spectacularly well on the medication Thyro-L, and others don’t seem to improve at all.
-Some horses do extremely well on pergolide, and others can’t tolerate it.
+Some horses do extremely well on pergolide while others cannot tolerate it.

 Cushing’s disease in horses is different than in dogs and humans.
 In horses, Cushing’s is associated with tumors of the pars intermedia section of the pituitary gland.
 In dogs and humans, Cushing’s is usually associated with either tumors of the pars distalis area of the pituitary or tumors of the adrenal glands.
 According to Frank Andrews, DVM, an associate professor of equine medicine at the University of Tennessee’s College of Veterinary Medicine, “In horses, adrenal tumors aren’t seen.”

-Cortisol plays an important role in this disease.
-Under normal circumstances cortisol production is balanced by the hormone CRH, which stimulates ACTH from the pituitary.
+Cortisol plays an important role in Cushing’s Syndrome.
+Under normal circumstances, cortisol production is balanced by the hormone CRH, which stimulates ACTH from the pituitary.
 Pituitary tumors cause excessive production of cortisol from the adrenal gland, causing cortisol levels to rise dramatically.
 When cortisol levels are too high, various functions are negatively affected, reducing the ability to break down carbohydrates, balance insulin, or regulate muscle and connective tissues.
 The result of prolonged exposure to elevated levels of cortisol can cause immunosuppression.

 This drug was used on humans to treat Parkinson’s disease until 2007.
 The FDA withdrew pergolide from the human market due to cardiac complications in some humans.
 This problem has not been seen in horses.
 Pergolide is used for Cushing’s disease in horses because it works by binding with receptors in the brain that control the production of dopamine, which is deficient in Cushing’s horses.
 Pergolide helps to increase dopamine, thus reducing ACTH and cortisol.